Yoshifab Catch Can Installation |

 oil level, it ensures that this pipe drains freely and does

-So basically this vent/drain plate is designed so that when an
+So basically this Yoshifab plate is designed so that when an

 external catch can is installed, the bottom of the can SHOULD be placed somewhere reasonably close to and ABOVE the level of